2,458 texts in Legends of the Jews (Ginzberg)

 The story of Jacob and Esau, and their mother Rebekah's intervention, is a wild ride, full of trickery and profound implications.
 Jacob, was still hesitant about Rebekah's plan to ...

-We all know the story: Isaac, old and blind, intends to bless his elder son Esau.
+The familiar story is this: Isaac, old and blind, intends to bless his elder son Esau.
 But Rebekah, favoring her younger son Jacob, orchestrates a deception.
-She dresses Jacob in Esau's...
+She dresses Jacob in E...

 Take Isaac, for instance, getting ready to bless his son.
 It wasn't just a simple, "May good things come your way."
 This was a prophetic act, shaping the future of generations.
 Isa...

-It’s a question that takes us right to the heart of Jewish mystical tradition.
 Take the story of Jacob and Isaac.
 It's a pivotal moment in Genesis.
-Jacob, disguised as his brother ...
+Jacob, disguised as his brother Esau, receives the blessing meant for the elder son.
+But there’s so much more t...

 The story of Jacob and his blessings takes on a whole new dimension when you realize just how closely God mirrors the blessings given by Isaac.
 It's almost as if the divine is sayi...

 The Jewish tradition is rich with imagery of divine guardianship, and one of the most beautiful examples comes to us through the story of Jacob.
-Imagine young Jacob, about to embar...
+Young Jacob, about to begin a journ...

 The Legends of the Jews, that incredible compilation of rabbinic stories by Louis Ginzberg, paints a vivid picture.
 Jacob isn’t just walking; he’s transformed.
 He’s "crowned like a...

-According to Legends of the Jews, Isaac's alarm wasn't just a feeling; it was a vision.
-He saw Gehinnom (the place of spiritual purification after death), hell itself, practically ...
+Isaac's alarm wasn't just a feeling; it was a vision.
+He saw Gehinnom (the place of spiritual purification after death), hell itself, practically clinging to Esau's heels!
+The mome...

 The scene is set: Isaac, old and blind, intends to bless his elder son, Esau.
 But through a clever ruse orchestrated by his mother, Rebekah, Jacob receives the blessing instead.
 Im...

-But what if I told you the story doesn't end with Jacob receiving the blessing?
+The story doesn't end with Jacob receiving the blessing?
 What if there's more to the conversation, a divine rebuke even?
-According to Legends of the Jews, th...
+In Legends of the Jews, that monumental work by Rabbi Louis...

-We all know the story: Jacob, with a little help from his mother Rebecca, receives the blessing intended for his older brother Esau.
+The familiar story is this: Jacob, with a little help from his mother Rebecca, receives the blessing intended for his older brother Esau.
 Understandably, Esau isn’t thrilled.
-He’s furio...
+He’s ...

 Take Isaac's blessings to his sons, Esau and Jacob.
-On the surface, they seem like simple pronouncements of fortune, but scratching beneath the surface reveals a complex theology a...
+The first reading, they seem like simple pronouncements of fortune, but scratching beneath the surface reveals a complex theolog...

 The Torah tells us that Esau harbored a deep-seated hatred for Jacob because of that stolen blessing.
 He felt utterly cheated.
 And Jacob, well, he was understandably terrified of h...

-We often think of villains as straightforward, but sometimes their motivations are twisted and surprising.
+Villains is often remembered as straightforward, but sometimes their motivations are twisted and surprising.
 Take Esau, for example.
-According to Ginzberg's retelling in Legends of t...
+The Ginzberg's says retelling in Legends of the...

 He knew that Esau, his brother, harbored murderous intentions.
 The tension was thick, a palpable danger hanging in the air.
 But running wasn't exactly Jacob’s first instinct.
 As th...

-According to Legends of the Jews, Rebekah, already stressed about the tension between her sons Jacob and Esau, took matters into her own hands.
-She went to Isaac, her husband, and ...
+Rebekah, already stressed about the tension between her sons Jacob and Esau, took matters into her own hands.
+She went to Isaac, her husband, and basically said, in a flood of tear...

 After Jacob, disguised as his brother Esau, received Isaac's blessing, a lesser man might have tried to retract it.
 But Isaac, despite the deception, understood the weight of what ...